scribe-security/docs/docs/integrating-scribe/admission-controller/gatekeeper-provider.md

 "}
 ```

-To resolve this, sign your image using the Valint tool:
+To resolve this, sign your image SBOM using the Valint tool:

 ```bash
 valint bom my_company/signed:latest -o attest  --product-key scribesecurity/signed:latest [FLAGS]